huggingface/transformers/templates/adding_a_new_model/ADD_NEW_MODEL_PROPOSAL_TEMPLATE.md

     due to multiple dropout layers in the model.
 Make sure that the forward pass in your debugging environment is **deterministic** so that the dropout layers are not used.
-Or use [transformers.file\_utils.set\_seed]{.title-ref} if the old and new
+Or use `transformers.file_utils.set_seed` if the old and new
     implementations are in the same framework.

 #### More details on how to create a debugging environment for [camelcase name of model]

-[Here the mentor should add very specific information on what the student should do] [to set up an efficient environment for the special requirements of this model]
+[TODO FILL: Here the mentor should add very specific information on what the student should do] [to set up an efficient environment for the special requirements of this model]

 ### 5.-14.
 Port [camelcase name of model] to 🤗 Transformers

 Next, you can finally start adding new code to 🤗 Transformers.
-Go into the clone of your 🤗 Transformers\' fork:
+Go into the clone of your 🤗 Transformers' fork:

     cd transformers